Aegolius funereus richardsoni

 Documentation: Specimen: HMM 2710, 5 Oct 1916 Inland, Clay Co.

-The Nebraska record is presumed to be of richardsoni.
+The Nebraska record is presumed richardsoni.

 Record: There is one record.